Dr. Asefi painting at the Asefi Art Gallery, Kabul

 National Gallery saved

-Through the Minister of Information and Culture, Dr. Asefi obtained permission to "repair" paintings at the National Gallery.
+Through the Minister of Information and Culture, Dr. Asefi had obtained permission to "repair" paintings at the National Gallery, beginning in 1999.
 The Minister had his Deputy inform the head of the Gallery to grant Asefi access.
 Deputy Said Enayat Ullah was aware of what he was truly doing — and would alert him when Taliban members were in the building, giving him time to switch from concealment work to ordinary restoration in the small second-floor room where he worked.
-Over the following months, he altered approximately 80 more paintings and repaired about 40 others.
+After the Taliban destroyed the Bamiyan Buddhas in March 2001 and — as fellow artist Ismaiel Seddeqi warned — turned their attention to the gallery's collection, the quiet concealment became a race against the regime.
+In all, he altered about 80 paintings there — works of his own, of other Afghan artists, and of international artists.
+Across the Foreign Ministry and the National Gallery, he also genuinely restored about 70 damaged works: the cover story that made the deception possible.

 Taliban ousted from Kabul